fixture3

 2. Combination fixture

-lathe fixtures, drilling machine fixtures, boring machine fixtures and bed fixtures.
+Lathe fixtures, drilling machine fixtures, boring machine fixtures, and bed fixtures.

-There are generally two types of combination fixture systems: T-slot-based and pin-based (also called hole-based) systems.
+There are generally two types of combination fixture systems:

-There are many combination fixture systems based on T-slots in the world, and the more famous ones are: Wharton Unitool (England), YCT (Russia), CATIC (China), Halder (Germany) systems.
+There are many combination fixture systems based on T-slots in the world, and the more famous ones are: Wharton Unitool (England), YCT (Russia), CATIC (China), and Halder (Germany) systems.

-The combination fixture based on pins mainly realizes the precise positioning and fastening of the fixture components through the positioning holes on the base.
-The main systems are: BlucoTechnik (Germany, the United States), Kipp (Germany), Qu-Co (the United States), Stevens (the United States), CarLane (the United States), SAFE (the United States), TJMGS (China), CPI (Russia).
+BlucoTechnik (Germany, the United States), Kipp (Germany), Qu-Co (the United States), Stevens (the United States), CarLane (the United States), SAFE (the United States), TJMGS (China), CPI (Russia).

 To adapt to agile manufacturing, a new fixture concept and clamping system has emerged, namely agile fixtures, which are the extension and development of traditional modular fixtures and flexible fixtures.